Parishes & Partnerships

 Diocese of Blackburn

-An SDF project will establish up to 24 Choir Churches across Lancashire, in partnerhsip with Blackburn Cathedral, the Diocesan Board of Education, and the Diocesan Board of Finance.
+An SDF project is establishing Choir Church across Lancashire, in partnerhsip with Blackburn Cathedral, the Diocesan Board of Education, and the Diocesan Board of Finance.
 This collaborative initiative is a direct response to the Diocesan Strategy Vision 2026 and seeks to build on the strong musical tradition at Blackburn Cathedral and indeed across the Diocese.
+This Diocesan initiative is built around regular worship in schools in both rural and urban contexts.

 Innovation Funding is aimed at helping parishes explore new ways of sharing the Christian message alongside tried and tested approaches.
 Dioceses encouraged to apply for funding for projects lasting up to three years that could act as blueprints for future mission and growth across the country.